MokretsovD/zoomcamp-home-works/README.md

-# zoomcamp-home-works
+# Zoomcamp home works
-Home works for the zoomcamp machine learning course
+This repo contains Jupyter notebooks with home works for the zoomcamp machine learning course

+- session-02 - regression